NFL picks: Rams vs. Bears odds, best bets for Divisional Round playoff game

 - O/U record: 11-7 (including playoffs)

-The Rams were double-digit favorites against the Panthers in the Wild Card Round but didn't come close to covering, although they owned 14- and 10-point leads in the second quarter.
+The Rams were double-digit favorites against the Panthers in the Wild Card Round but didn't cover.
 However, all but one of their regular-season victories were by five or more points, including each of their five triumphs away from home.

 Los Angeles has covered the spread in two-thirds of its Divisional Round games since 1970, going 12-6.
 Last year, the Rams were seven-point underdogs against the Eagles and managed to cover as Stafford and Parkinson hooked up for a touchdown with less than three minutes to play in the fourth quarter of Philadelphia's 28-22 victory.